 Here’s another one, in Toronto, captured in time-lapse glory.

 This entry was posted on Monday, November 2nd, 2009 at 8:13 am and is filed under Cities, Pedestrians, Traffic Culture, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.